impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

 #### Contexts in Github Actions

-The `github.ref` syntax is [a context](https://web.archive.org/web/20230620070702/https://docs.github.com/en/actions/learn-github-actions/contexts){:target="_blank" rel="noopener"}.
+The `github.ref` syntax is [a context](https://web.archive.org/web/20230620070702/https://docs.github.com/en/actions/learn-github-actions/contexts){:target="_blank" rel="noopener" }.
 According to the docs:

 > Contexts are a way to access information about workflow runs, variables, runner environments, jobs, and steps.
 Each context is an object that contains properties, which can be strings or other objects.

 This particular context is `github.ref`.
-[Scrolling down in the docs](https://web.archive.org/web/20230620070702/https://docs.github.com/en/actions/learn-github-actions/contexts#github-context){:target="_blank" rel="noopener"} to the "`github` context" section, we see that this refers to:
+[Scrolling down in the docs](https://web.archive.org/web/20230620070702/https://docs.github.com/en/actions/learn-github-actions/contexts#github-context){:target="_blank" rel="noopener" } to the "`github` context" section, we see that this refers to:

 > The fully-formed ref of the branch or tag that triggered the workflow run.
 For workflows triggered by push, this is the branch or tag ref that was pushed.